CodingGammLaus/Kajutan/README.md

 # Kajutan
 Kajutan new website.
-Webbteknik assignment
+Webbteknik assignment (Made by Simon Lindgren)

 Link to React: <a href="https://codinggammlaus.github.io/kajutan-react" target="_blank">New Kajutan</a>